 Seven Dials and Neals Yard

 Walk 5 minutes to Seven Dials and Neals Yard.
 Seven Dials is an intersection of seven charming streets and worth a quick walk around.
-Neals Yard is one of the quirkiest and most colorful streets in London that is missed by most tourists.

 Pub Dinner

-Day 2 in London
+Itinerary for Day 2 in London

-A palace, fortress, and prison…the Tower of London is not to be missed during your 4 days in London.
-If you’re interested in Henry VIII, Ann Boleyn, or the Philippa Gregory novels highlighting the Tudor reign, this will be particularly rewarding.
-See where Ann Boleyn and other “threats to the throne” were beheaded.
-Gaze in wonder at the crown jewels…the best I have ever seen.
+A palace, fortress, and prison…the Tower of London is not to be missed during your four day London itinerary.
+If you’re interested in Henry VIII, Anne Boleyn, or the Philippa Gregory novels highlighting the Tudor era, this will be particularly rewarding.

-The history and story of this complex is fascinating.
-Your ticket includes an hour-long tour led by a Yeoman Warder in full regalia.
 These tours are worthwhile and a fun mix of entertainment and history.
 Book your tickets in advance for the first time slot of the morning and arrive 15 minutes early to beat the crowds.

 Girl with a Dolphin Fountain